-The proposal would increase the CPA appropriation by \$100 million for aids payable in 2024.
+The proposal would increase the CPA appropriation by \$100 million for aids payable in 2024 and 2025.
 The appropriation increase would be split with need aid increasing \$44.9 million and tax base equalization aid increasing \$55.1 million.

-For aids payable in 2025 and thereafter, the CPA appropriation would be increased annually by an inflation adjustment.
+For aids payable in 2026 and thereafter, the CPA appropriation would be increased annually by an inflation adjustment.
 The inflation adjustment would be equal to the sum of (1) the percentage increase in the implicit price deflator for state and local government purchases, and (2) the percentage increase in total city population.
 The annual inflation adjustment would not be less than 2.5 percent or more than 5.0 percent.

-- Increasing the appropriation for CPA would increase state general fund costs by \$100 million in calendar year 2024.
-With annual inflation adjustments, the CPA appropriation increases are estimated at \$115.3 million in calendar year 2025 and \$129.5 million in calendar year 2026. - It is assumed that the permanent increase in aid to counties would reduce property tax levies by a portion of the increase.
+- Increasing the appropriation for CPA would increase state general fund costs by \$100 million in calendar year 2024 and 2025.
+With annual inflation adjustments, the CPA appropriation increase is estimated at \$113.7 million in calendar year 2026. - It is assumed that the permanent increase in aid to counties would reduce property tax levies by a portion of the increase.
 This would reduce property taxes on all property including homesteads. - The reduced property tax burden would reduce state-paid homeowner property tax refunds and income tax deductions beginning in fiscal year 2025, resulting in a savings to the state general fund.

-Payment in Lieu of Taxes Modified and Report Required (Sections 15-17, 22)
+Payment in Lieu of Taxes Modified and Report Required (Sections 15-17, 24)